tolribeiro/tolribeiro.github.io/_posts/2015-01-12-SDES-implementation-in-C.markdown

 ---
 A few months ago, I went through a quite challenging experience as a student of an introdutory class on Criptography: I was required to give a presentation on **DES** algorithm.

-After going through the titles of the reliable books on the subject, I decided to read *Criptography and Network Security* by William Stallings and one of the first sentences on that page got my attention:
+After going through the titles of the reliable books on the subject, I decided to read *Criptography and Network Security* by William Stallings and one of the first sentences on that page caught my attention:

 >"[...] the structure of DES and most symmetric ciphers is very complex and cannot be explained as easily [...]".